shopsys/shopsys/docs/model/how-to-work-with-money.md

 # How to Work with Money

-Money is a very important concept for every e-commerce project.
+Money is a very important concept for every ecommerce project.
 In Shopsys Framework, all monetary values (*prices, account balances, discount amounts, price limits etc.*) are represented by an instance of [the `Money` class](#money-class).

 This approach has several advantages: